 Empathy statements for customer service show your ability to “walk a mile in someone else’s shoes”.
 By using the right phrases from the empathy word list can help so much in making customers feel that they are understood, respected, and their feelings are validated.

-Here are the benefits of empathy statements in customer service and acting with compassion.
+Here are the importance of empathy statements in customer service and acting with compassion.

 - Increased sales conversions – Truly understanding your customers’ needs means reflecting on their fears, desires, and pain points.
 In case your sales team fails to understand your customers, how can you expect them to explain how your products or services fit their lives?
 And here the power of empathy in business can be realized.

 - Accelerated productivity and innovation – Customer support teams with strong empathy skills are more productive and innovative.
 It means if you want to increase efficiency and expand the number of problems you can solve for customers, you need to hire support reps with strong “soft skills.”

 - Expanded engagement and collaboration – When team members and managers express empathy and a willingness to act compassionately toward customers, it is a strong reason that companies would attract highly engaged individuals.
 Empathetic companies have better retention and higher morale among employees.

 A great example of an empathy statement for customer service

 Ryanair’s empathy success story after implementing their “Always Getting Better” program.
 It helped to sort out many customer annoyances like hidden charges, unallocated seating, and carry-on baggage restrictions.
 Ryanair saw a net profit increase from €867 million to €1.24 billion (US$1.39 billion).

 CEO Michael O’Leary famously remarked, “If I’d only known to be nice to customers was going to work so well, I’d have started many years ago.”